Skip to main content

 How will I be supported?

-You will have one-to-one weekly tutorials and guidance sessions with your allocated design tutor, and module leaders will also be available to provide advice.
-Group and individual tutorials are also used extensively for the non-design modules.
+You’ll have one-to-one weekly tutorials and guidance sessions with your allocated design tutor, and module leaders will provide advice throughout.
+Group and individual tutorials and seminars are also used extensively for the non-design modules.

-For the dissertation module and the core module that informs this, you will be required to select a choice of research topic and/or a site for executing a design on.
-You will be supported throughout by the module leader and by the wider dissertation supervision team.
+For the dissertation module, you’ll be required to select a choice of research topic and/or a site for executing a design on.
+You’ll be supported throughout by the module leader and assigned a supervisor to help guide you and provide feedback throughout the dissertation.

 What skills will I practise and develop?

-Graduates from this programme will acquire a wide range of skills, described in each of the module descriptors.
+You’ll also acquire a wide range of both specialist and transferable skills, described in each of the module descriptors.

 Your tuition fees and how you pay them will depend on your fee status.
 Your fee status could be home, island or overseas.